What is a concussion?

 at night and naps or rest breaks during the day if needed.
 Your healthcare provider

-to prevent more head trauma, especially as you recover.
+more head trauma, especially as you recover.

 What can I do to prevent a concussion?

 Here are some things you can do to help reduce your risk for a concussion or prevent